MHC Healthcare is now scheduling COVID-19 Vaccinations for persons 18+

 Health Center Closures

-Due to COVID-19 restrictions, three of our smaller Health Centers remain closed/combined with larger facilities.
+Due to COVID-19 restrictions, two of our smaller Health Centers remain closed/combined with larger facilities.

 If you are in need of a Psychiatric Evaluation or other behavioral health services, please call (520) 682-1091, option 2.